stsb11/SB-Pi-HouseAlarm2/README.md

 To use...
 Change the map as required in index.php
 Note that where there are sensors, those elements will need an id setting for them.

+Bonus feature: External access?
+1. Create a noIP.com account and free hostname.
+2. Set up your home broadband router to with a port forward on port 80 to theIP of the Pi.